Privacy Notice

 In 2019, the global demand for energy storage systems amounted to 194.32 GW (Region, And Segment Forecasts, 2020).
 According to Bloomberg NEF, the energy storage market will cumulatively grow to 943 GW or 2,857 GWh by 2040.
 From 2018 to 2040, $620 billion will be invested in energy storage.
 By 2040, energy storage is expected to grow to account for 7% of total global installed electricity capacity.
 Initially, much electricity storage will be installed behind the meter, but by the mid-2030s, the majority of storage is expected to be in the utility-scale sector.
 The development of the market in the individual countries can be seen in the following figure (BloomberggNEF, 2018).

-Figure: Projected global cumulative storage deployment by country 2018-2030 (deloitte, 2018)
+Figure: Projected global cumulative storage deployment by country 2018-2030 (Deloitte, 2018)

 Cost Structure